alectries/bios611/README.md

 ## Project State

-This project is is complete.
+This project is now complete.